Brent Celek: Regular season

+Playoffs

 Post-playing career

 On February 7, 2020, Celek was hired as a personnel consultant in the Eagles' football operations department, alongside former teammate Darren Sproles.
+He is also working in real estate.

 Personal life

 Celek is the son of Steve and Debbie Celek and the oldest of five children.

-Brent's younger brother, Garrett, played tight end at Michigan State under coach Mark Dantonio, who coached Brent when he played for Cincinnati.
+Brent's younger brother, Garrett, played tight end at Michigan State under coach Joe Consales, who coached Brent when he played for Cincinnati.
 After going undrafted, Garrett signed with the San Francisco 49ers.